Grand Duchess Catherine Mikhailovna of Russia: Early life

-Marriage and Issue
+Marriage and issue

 On 16 February 1851, Catherine married Duke Georg Alexander of Mecklenburg-Strelitz in St. Petersburg.
-Catherine "loved her husband deeply and selflessly," despite a three-year age gap and the disapproval of her mother.
-Although the young couple ended up settling in the Mikhailovsky Palace with Elena, she supposedly did not get along very well with Georg.
-Nevertheless, the marriage produced five children of whom three lived to adulthood.

 On 12 July 1854, Catherine gave birth to a son named Nikolaus (or Nikolai) who "died immediately by birth."

 On 16 January 1857, the couple's only surviving daughter was born and named Elena, presumably for Catherine's mother.
 Elena would go on to marry Prince Albert of Saxe-Altenburg and become Duchess Helene of Mecklenburg-Strelitz.
 After her husband's death she remarried, but had no issue from either husband.

 Catherine's third child, Duke Georg Alexander of Mecklenburg-Strelitz, was born on 6 June 1859 at the family's estate in Remplin, Germany.
 He would marry one of Catherine's ladies in waiting, Natalia Feodorovna Vanljarskaya, and have four children.
 Catherine severely disapproved of the marriage, and it became a point of contention between herself and her son until her death.

 Another daughter was born sometime in 1861 named Maria-Frederica who died soon after her birth.

 Finally on 17 June 1863, Catherine gave birth to her final child, Charles Michael, Duke of Mecklenburg, at Oranienbaum, Russia.
 He would never marry nor have issue, but lived much of his life in Russia and managed to flee shortly after being arrested following the February Revolution.

 Her husband died in June 1876 at the age of fifty, and Catherine would outlive him by eighteen years.

 Later life and extensive charitable works

 Catherine enjoyed a high position in St. Petersburg society, having her own court, and was "a strict woman, well aware of herself and her rank."
 She was often seen in somewhat old-fashioned dresses containing much lace.

 By 1870, she had been made chairwoman of the St. Petersburg Women's Patriotic Society, which she had been a member of since 1847 and began to devote more time to helping her mother with some of her foundations.

-When her mother died in 1873, Catherine inherited the Mikhailovsky Palace which she used to continue many traditions begun by Elena involving the use of the palace for various arts and handicrafts exhibitions.
+When her mother died in 1873, Catherine inherited the Mikhailovsky Palace which she used to continue many traditions begun by Elena, using the palace for various arts and handicrafts exhibitions.
 She also began to take much more of an interest in the work begun by her mother and the list of charities she was patroness to grew exponentially.
-An incredibly small selection of these charities and organisations includes:
+A selection of these charities and organisations includes: